In 1938, aspiring author Frances Turnbull sent a copy of one of her stories to Francis Scott Fitzgerald.

 Because this is another one of those things they don’t teach you in creative writing classes: that the moment you sell your heart nothing could ever make things right again.
 Because when you sell your heart, you’re not doing it for money, or fame, or glory.
 You’re doing it because it’s the only way to make something worthwhile.

-I learned this the hard way.
-A couple of years ago I was just surviving.
+Ten years ago I was just surviving.
 I didn’t feel alive anymore.
 Everything I wanted was for days to go by as fast as possible.
 I was alone, bitter, and disgusted by who I was.
 Simply put, I had close to nothing.
 And so I wrote.

 The things you can write when you’re certain no one’s ever going to read them…